 Because latent heat storage (LHS) is associated with a phase transition, the general term for the associated media is Phase-Change Material (PCM).
 During these transitions, heat can be added or extracted without affecting the material's temperature, giving it an advantage over SHS-technologies.
 Storage capacities are often higher as well.

-There are a multitude of PCMs available, including but not limited to salts, polymers, gels, paraffin waxes and metal alloys, each with different properties.
+There are a multitude of PCMs available, including but not limited to salts, polymers, gels, paraffin waxes, metal alloys and semiconductor-metal alloys,[34] each with different properties.
 This allows for a more target-oriented system design.
 As the process is isothermal at the PCM's melting point, the material can be picked to have the desired temperature range.
 Desirable qualities include high latent heat and thermal conductivity.
 Furthermore, the storage unit can be more compact if volume changes during the phase transition are small.

 PCMs are further subdivided into organic, inorganic and eutectic materials.
 Compared to organic PCMs, inorganic materials are less flammable, cheaper and more widely available.
 They also have higher storage capacity and thermal conductivity.
 Organic PCMs, on the other hand, are less corrosive and not as prone to phase-separation.
 Eutectic materials, as they are mixtures, are more easily adjusted to obtain specific properties, but have low latent and specific heat capacities.